MaheshPandey614/donor-data-analytics/README.md

 ## 🧭 Overview

 This project explores how nonprofits can use data analytics to improve donor engagement, retention, and campaign effectiveness.
-Using a synthetically generated but realistic dataset, we demonstrate how to apply behavioral segmentation, performance evaluation, and impact alignment to inform data-driven decision-making in the nonprofit sector.
+Using a synthetically generated but realistic dataset, this project demonstrates how to apply behavioral segmentation, performance evaluation, and impact alignment to inform data-driven decision-making in the nonprofit sector.

 ## 📌 Key Objectives